-But for those of you who do continue reading, you will find seven tips to help you improve your focus and attention, hopefully becoming a more efficient and productive individual at home and at work.
+For those of you who continue reading, you will find seven tips to help you improve your focus and attention span, hopefully becoming a more efficient and productive individual at home and at work.

-Physical activity can help improve your attention and focus, as it releases chemicals in the brain that affect learning and memory.
-Even better than a cup of coffee, exercise can provide a short-term boost to your mental and cognitive performance, making you smarter and making it easier to focus.
-Who wouldn’t want to be smarter?
+Physical activity can help improve your attention span and focus, as it releases chemicals in the brain that affect learning and memory.
+Even better than a cup of coffee, just 30 minutes of exercise can provide a short-term boost to your mental and cognitive performance, making you smarter and making it easier to focus.

-3. Take stock of the important things in your life.
+3. Take Stock of the Important Things in Life

-5. Work on one set objective at a time.
+5. Work on One Objective at a Time

 Multitasking is the enemy of focus.
 While most people will profess to have the ability to do multiple things at once, the scientific truth is that when attempting to accomplish multiple tasks simultaneously, none of the attempted tasks are completed at the highest level.
 Constant switching between tasks takes away from getting the other done.